coinlab/bitcoin-docs/a-bitcoin-primer.md

 Online merchants have chosen to live with a certain amount of fraudulent chargebacks while expending company resources on various anti-fraud detection measures.
-In an effort to minimize chargebacks, merchants typically ask their customers to reveal personal information about them beyond what is necessary to deliver their product or service, leading to a loss of personal privacy for the consumer.
+In an effort to minimize chargebacks, merchants typically ask their customers to reveal personal information about themselves beyond what is necessary to deliver their product or service, leading to a loss of personal privacy for the consumer.